 Remove any uneaten vegetables within 24 hours as you don’t want your cavy to eat spoiled foods.

-Many guinea pigs love fruits, but they shouldn’t be given very regularly.
+Many guinea pigs love fruits and root vegetables, but they shouldn’t be given very regularly.

-Think of fruits as a treat – they’re fine every now and again.
+Think of fruits as an occasional treat – they’re fine every now and again.

-Fruits are high in sugar, which can contribute to diarrhea and bladder problems in guinea pigs if given in excessive numbers.
+Fruits have high sugar content, which can contribute to an imbalance of intestinal bacteria, diarrhea and bladder problems in guinea pigs if given in excessive numbers.